nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Prerequisites: sprINT's main window is open.

 1. Test case 1: Enter `help` command<br>
-   Expected: Pop-up window for a summary of help commands and their formats is shown, and `Opened Help window.` is shown in the status message.
+   Expected: Pop-up window for a summary of help commands and their formats is shown, and `Opened Help window.` is shown in the Command Result Box.

 2. Test case 2: Manually clicking on the help button on the Toolbar<br>
    Expected: Pop-up window for a summary of help commands and their formats is shown.

 3. Test case 3: Enter `help [keyword]` command, where keyword can comprise some characters.<br>
-   Expected: Pop-up window for a summary of help commands and their formats is shown, because the first word is recognised as the command by design, and `Opened Help window.` is shown in the status message.
+   Expected: Pop-up window for a summary of help commands and their formats is shown, because the first word is recognised as the command by design, and `Opened Help window.` is shown in the Command Result Box.

 4. Test case 4: Enter `help123` command<br>
-   Expected: No Pop-up window is shown, `Unknown command` is displayed in the status message as the word is recognised to be an invalid command.
+   Expected: No Pop-up window is shown, `Unknown command` is displayed in the Command Result Box as the word is recognised to be an invalid command.

 ### Deleting an application

 Prerequisites: List all applications using the `list` command.
 Multiple applications in the list.

 1. Test case 1: `delete-app 1`<br>
    Expected: First application is deleted from the list.
-Details of the deleted application shown in the status message.
+Details of the deleted application shown in the Command Result Box.
 Timestamp in the status bar is updated.

 2. Test case 2: `delete-app 0`<br>
    Expected: No application is deleted.
-Error details shown in the status message.
+Error details shown in the Command Result Box.

 3. Other incorrect delete commands to try: `delete-app`, `delete-app x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to the above test case for `delete-app 0`.